ardaergin/VBL/markdown_files/fill-in-the-study-information.md

-# Fill in the Study Information
+# Fill in the study information

 After you select the study type, you will need to fill in your study information.

 **Make sure to check out the pages below if you have not set up a study in SONA before**.
 When you submit your study for approval, we will review the study information you have entered.
-If you have missing information, or information that do not adhere to the requested standards, you will be asked to change it.
+If you have missing information, or information that does not adhere to the requested standards, you will be asked to change it.

-### Basic Study Information
+### Basic study information

-This part concern the promotion of the study to the students.
+This part concerns the promotion of the study to the students.

 1. [Study Name](study-name)
 2. [Brief Abstract](brief-abstract)